cllns/micrograd-rb/README.md

 nor any of the other micrograd implementations [in Ruby](https://github.com/search?utf8=%E2%9C%93&q=micrograd+language%3ARuby+&type=repositories), nor in any other languages.

+This is a fine codebase to learn from (though you should write it yourself).
+If you're building anything real, you probably want to use [torch.rb](https://github.com/ankane/torch.rb), which is based on libtorch, the high-performance C++ library that powers PyTorch.

 ### Motivation
 Why?
 Because I am learning neural networks & deep learning.
 I know enough Python to have been able to write it in Python,